hc-fcc-responsive-web-design/personal-portfolio-webpage/README.md

 The navbar should always be at the top of the viewport

 ## Instructions

+Do not copy this demo project.
+Fulfill the user stories and pass all the tests below to complete this project.
+Give it your own personal style.
+Happy Coding!

 **Note:** Be sure to add `<link rel="stylesheet" href="styles.css">` in your HTML to link your stylesheet and apply your CSS